ScottBurger/going_rogue_podcast/_posts/2023-09-27-cataclysm.md

 As noted, we've done a few developer interviews for CDDA which you can find here: https://github.com/ScottBurger/going_rogue_podcast/blob/master/docs/Cdda.md Thanks to the devs for taking the time to answer some of our questions!

-2:57 - game stats
+1:30 - game stats
-6:12 - one sentence description
+5:12 - one sentence description
+6:37 - >>>>CDDA fans trigger warning alert<<<<
-15:20 - our story begins
+14:36 - our story begins
-1:02:16 - rankings and final thoughts
+1:03:02 - rankings and final thoughts
-1:16:50 - similar games
+1:17:52 - similar games

 Next episode: A GROGPOD fight club special episode to celebrate our 1 year anniversary of the podcast!
 We'll be tackling the topic of 'What Is A Roguelike?'
 There will be blood!